-Why the head of Regal Cinemas thinks movie theaters will be back this year
+Why the head of Regal Cinemas believes movie theaters are on the verge of a major comeback

 That’s a bold prediction — what data do you see that supports this?

 I think you just need to look at Asia.
-In China and Japan [where coronavirus cases have subsided and theaters have reopened] they’re breaking records — not covid records but all-time records.
+In China and Japan [where covid cases have subsided and theaters have reopened] they’re breaking records — not covid records but all-time records.
 It’s amazing to think a new Chinese-language movie like “Detective Chinatown 3” is the biggest opening ever in the history of the industry in one territory — bigger even than “Avengers.”
 It showed the promise of entertainment.
 I cannot count how many people have asked me when the new “Top Gun” will come out, when “Matrix” will come out.

 Of course, there are people who say they’ll come out at the beginning for the novelty and then go back to watching Netflix movies at home.